-It's not overly sweet, is so easy to make, and the array of different textures make this sweet potato casserole one that's loved by my family.
+It’s not too sweet, is so easy to make, and the array of different textures make this sweet potato casserole with marshmallows and pecans one that’s loved by my family.

 Despite how stuffed everyone is, they always have room for seconds of this casserole!

 And the best part is this marshmallow sweet potato casserole can be made ahead of time!

 All ingredients for this recipe are shown in the pic below and special notes are made in this bulleted list to assist you.

 - Sweet potatoes.
 This recipe calls for 3 pounds of sweet potatoes.
 I recommend buying larger-sized sweet potatoes as the smaller ones tend to be more fibrous.
 To make things easier, consider microwaving the sweet potatoes instead of baking since baking will take about 1 hour.

 - Eggs.
 Eggs help to bind and hold the sweet potato mixture together making this more of a casserole than just a tray of mashed sweet potatoes.